 Who is liable after a bus accident?

-Bus accidents differ substantially from accidents involving passenger vehicles.
-Thus, the laws that govern bus accidents differ from those that govern car accidents.
 In New York, bus drivers owe their passengers a duty of care as a common carrier.
-A common carrier is an individual who is responsible for providing public transportation services.
+A common carrier is an individual responsible for providing public transportation services.
 As common carriers, bus companies are subject to federal and state regulations.
 The purpose of these regulations is to ensure that common carriers are held accountable for the health and safety of their passengers.
-For example, bus operators have a responsibility to maintain safe exits and entryways for the passengers.
+For example, bus operators are responsible for maintaining safe exits and entryways for passengers.
 In addition, bus companies must ensure routine maintenance of their buses and monitor and rectify design and manufacturing flaws they discover.

-After being injured in a bus accident, it is important to determine the type of bus involved.
+After your accident, you should determine the type of bus involved in order to understand how to proceed with your bus accident claim.
 There are four main types of buses that operate in New York City-public buses, private buses, tour buses, and school buses.

 Public buses, which include buses operated by the Metropolitan Transportation Authority, are an integral part of New York public transportation.
 The Metropolitan Transportation Authority and New York Transit Authority are responsible for the largest transportation network in North America.
 According to the National Transportation Safety Board, over seven hundred million passengers commute by city buses each year.